babylonlabs-io/covenant-emulator/README.md

 monitors staking requests on the Babylon chain, verifies the validity of the Bitcoin transactions that are involved with them, and sends the necessary signatures if verification is passed.
-2. A Covenant Signer instance, which securely manages the private key and performs signing operations in an isolated environment.
+2. The `covenant-signer` daemon, which securely manages the private key and performs signing operations in an isolated environment.

 The staking requests can only become active and receive voting power if a sufficient quorum of covenant committee members have verified the validity of the transactions and sent corresponding signatures.

+## Covenant Emulator Daemon

 Upon a pending staking request being found, the covenant emulation daemon (`covd`), validates it against the spending rules defined in